 These days, Symfony vs Laravel tops the chart as a PHP framework.
 Every-time, any PHP developer starts to build a website then the main question which comes in his mind is which PHP framework should he choose.
 Though many PHP frameworks are available in the market, Symfony and Laravel are the top-rated PHP frameworks for website development.

 Both frameworks provide better and faster web development.
 The reason is quite simple as these frameworks provide you security assurance.
-With these PHP platforms, your application conforms the business rules to the fullest.
+With these PHP platforms, your application conforms to the business rules to the fullest.
 Above all, these are structured, maintainable and upgradable.

 Symphony is useful for handling complex and large projects in general.
 It supports highly extendable websites, which is an advantage while changing to the new business environments.
-A developer can use the Symfony framework with another open source platform such as Drupal and Piwik.
+A developer can use the Symfony framework with another open-source platform such as Drupal and Piwik.